 As I detailed in my Catalyst talk, identity management has always been a very reactionary technological domain, influenced by the environment (architectural, regulatory) that it exists within.
 And the “pull” model is coming into its own because of two key factors driving next-gen application architectures – Identity Externalization and Federation/Cloud.
 Push architectures are built on the almost contradictory principles of guesswork and predictability – You have to guess ahead of time what it is that needs to be pushed to the target, and you have to rely on all flows and scenarios using identity data to be predictable within the use cases you have envisioned.
 Because of this, push forces us to overshare identity data on the off chance that something might be needed.
 But technology, and more importantly business, has advanced (on the back of standards) to the point where dynamism and flexibility are not only possible but expected and relied on.
 And concerns for privacy and regulatory compliance are forcing enterprises to re-evaluate how free they are in sharing identity data.
 In such an environment, the principles behind push are hopelessly outdated.

 Service-Oriented Security is not externalization just for the sake of it.
 It brings great benefits in terms of agility (reuse over duplication), consistency (same policies applied across environments) and collaboration (across application, domain and enterprise boundaries).
 And if you look at how identity management has become more process oriented (an argument Ben uses for the push model), you realize that a lot of that process exists because we need to push identity data into the targets.
 The move to pull is not just about technology and integration architectures, it is also about streamlining and optimizing business controls that had to be put in place because of the way we leverage identity data in applications.
+Saying this though, looking to use a Zapier alternative (in relation to data integration) for your business can help make a difference when it comes to creating connections through apps and help manage tasks a lot better.

 Push is never going to disappear – the complexity of our enterprise environments all but assures that.
 But as I tried to demonstrate in my provisioning session, the idea is to transition to where you make the choice of model most appropriate to the business needs of the application.
 Push from the HR system to an Identity Store will likely still exist, and further push to complex ERP style applications may also continue.
 But the majority of applications will get streamlined to leverage external services, including authentication, authorization and identity services, with minimal need for local storage of identity data or authorization metadata.